EricMbouwe/Wotchd/README.md

         - datetime: created_at
         - datetime: update_at

-We have 2 tables created by the ActiveStorage to store users and groups avtars as well.
+We have 2 tables created by the ActiveStorage to store users and groups avatars as well.

     - active_storage_attachments
     - active_storage_blobs

 <hr/>